mmcreyno92/AuxinRootAtlas/README.md

 - Differential phosphosite intensities assessment using edgeR
 The script will output a html file including many diagnostic plots

+`Fig.5a_heatmap.R`
+R code used to plot Fig. 5 heatmap.
+The script will output a PDF file

 `NMC_phenotyping_MLM.R`
 Script used for BL phenotype and MDC staining under sucrose starvation statistical testing by generalized linear model regression